seth586/guides/FreeNAS/bitcoin/freenas_3_tor.md

 # bitcoin-cli getnetworkinfo
 # bitcoin-cli -addrinfo
 ```
 Open a browser and navigate to your bitcoin jail and port 7070, ex: `http://192.168.84.21:7070/`.
-Network status should read: OK.
+Network status should read: Firewalled if you are not running a relay, and OK if you are running a relay.
 Click `SAM Sessions`.
 You shoud see bitcoind's SAM session!
 You can go back and disable the [http] section in `/usr/local/etc/i2pd/i2pd.conf` if you dont want to monitor, or add password credentials to secure the monitoring & configuration interface.

-### How to upgrade tor:
+### How to upgrade i2p:
 ```
 # service i2pd stop
 # pkg update && pkg upgrade i2pd -y